SwissDataScienceCenter/amalthea/README.md

 ## Testing Amalthea

 The easiest way to try amalthea out is to install it in a K8s cluster.
-If you dont have a K8s cluster handy you can also just use [kind](https://kind.sigs.k8s.io/).
+If you don't have a K8s cluster handy you can also just use [kind](https://kind.sigs.k8s.io/).
 Further sections in the documentation give more details and information on how to do this.